 Sadie A. Student 66 Morris Drive #25 Mansfield, PA 16933

 The university requires all students to live on campus.
 Exceptions to this rule are made in cases of student teaching, graduation, withdrawal, or living with parents.
 Students moving off campus without permission are billed for room and board.
-Requests for exemption must be in writing and submitted to the Residence Life Office.
+Requests for exemption must be in writing and submitted to the Housing, Dining and Residence Life Office.
 Your housing and dining charges will not be taken off your account until your exemption has been approved.